Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 We will be spending a full day here.

-After an early morning departure, the Coral Adventurer will make her way east for a short voyage to arrive at Victor Harbour at Sunrise.
+Coral Adventurer will make her way east for a short voyage to arrive at Victor Harbour at Sunrise.

-In 1802, this was the location of friendly meeting between Captain Matthew Flinders aboard HMS Investigator and French Captain Nicolas Baudin aboard MF La Geographe.
+In 1802, this was the location of a friendly meeting between Captain Matthew Flinders aboard HMS Investigator and French Captain Nicolas Baudin aboard MF La Geographe.
 Flinders advised Baudin of Kangaroo Island as a good place to take the scurvy-stricken crew for a feed and water.
-The language barrier between the pair meant conversation was brief, but having not encountered another ship for 5 months, it is likely Flinders was eager for interaction.
+The language barrier between the pair meant the conversation was brief, but having not encountered another ship for 5 months, it is likely Flinders was eager for interaction.

 Traditional custodians: Ngarrindjeri people